Jermorin/node-cluster-experiment/README.md

 ## Usage

 - `npm run simple` : contains a simple use of cluster module
-- `npm run express` : a more advanced example with built with Express server
+- `npm run express` : a more advanced example with express

 ## License